ark-lang/ark-docs/arrays.md

 ## Array Length
 To get the length of an array, use the hash symbol `#` followed by an array literal or an array binding.
-The array length operator will be an unsigned integer, so it should be stored as such,
+The array length operator will be an unsigned integer, so it should be stored as such.

 ```
 some_array := [0, 1, 2, 3];